 British writer, philosopher, and advocate of women’s rights, Molly Wollstonecraft was truly a trailblazing feminist.
 With the help of her sister and friend, Wollstonecraft established a school for girls in London, which was essentially the foundation for her ideas on the importance of equal education for all.

 Wollstonecraft was one of Britain’s first great feminist writers, according to the British Library.
 Significantly, she suggested that women weren’t innately inferior to men in her 1792 book, A Vindication of the Rights of Woman, according to Brooklyn Museum.
 Rather, she explained, society had that perception because women weren’t allowed to receive an education.

 2. Ada Lovelace (1815–1852)

 Ada Lovelace, unbeknownst to many, is often deemed the first computer programmer.
-Specifically, Lovelace was the first person to identify that a computer had far more uses than simply making calculations.
+Specifically, Lovelace was the first to identify that a computer had many more functions than simply making calculations.

 Before the first computer was invented, Lovelace recognized that analytical machines had the potential to not only calculate numbers, but also to form patterns with letters.
 And this is the basis of simple computer programming.

 An American journalist, Nellie Bly was a pioneer in her field, international journalism.
 At a time when airplanes didn’t exist, Bly traveled around the world in only 72 days, according to the National Park Service.
 (She traveled via train, steamship, rickshaw, horse and donkey, says Smithsonian Magazine.)

 Additionally, during her time as a journalist, Bly spearheaded an expansive investigation of the horrors of mental asylums.

 In order to enter facilities, she had to feign mental illness.
 This didn’t stop her.
 For instance, at her first assignment, Bly successfully pretended to have amnesia while undercover at the Women’s Lunatic Asylum on Blackwell’s Island.